unievo/xpilot/README.md

 For any issues, questions, or feedback, feel free to contact us on [GitHub](https://github.com/unievo/astro) or [X.com](https://x.com/unievo_ai).

-We'd be happy to know what you think and what features could make it back to Cline!
+We'd be happy to know what you think, and what features could make it back to Cline!